rte-france/Grid2Op/docs/makeenv.rst

 When you create it, you can change different parameters of the environments.
 We summarize all parameters that can be modified at the creation of your environment.
-We recommend you to see the section `Parameters` of the :func:`make_from_dataset_path` for more information about the effect of this attributes. **NB** arguments preceeding by a \* are listed out of exhaustivity.
-They are technical and should not be modified unless you have a reason to.
-For example, in the context of the L2RPN compeition, we don't recommend to modify them.
+We recommend you to see the section `Parameters` of the :func:`make_from_dataset_path` for more information about the effect of this attributes. **NB** arguments preceding by a \* are listed to be exhaustive.
+They are technical arguments and should not be modified unless you have a reason to.
+For example, in the context of the L2RPN competition, we don't recommend to modify them.

 - `dataset_path`: used to specify the name (or the path) of the environment you want to load
 - `backend`: a initialized backend that will carry out the computation related to power system [mainly use if you want